marcelopalacioabreu/b00m-h3adsh0t/README.md

 ## How it Works  &#x1F537;
 * **Aimbot can be easily toggled on and off using the mouse or keyboard**
-* Recognizes game objects in a certain range, then aims at the objects
+* Recognizes game objects in a certain range, then aims at the objects using game physics

 * **Neural Network**